 MS in Leadership

-The MS in Leadership is a graduate military program designed for leadership excellence in the global twenty-first century, and is offered on base in Massachusetts (Hanscom AFB), North Carolina (MCAS Cherry Point and MCAS New River/MCB Camp Lejeune), and Virginia (Henderson Hall).
+The Master of Science in Leadership is a graduate military program designed for leadership excellence in the global 21st century, and is offered on-base in Massachusetts (Hanscom Air Force Base).

 Leadership is an essential quality in building loyalty, trust, and teamwork.
 By setting the right objectives, communicating strategies and ideas, and executing projects successfully, accomplished leaders exceed goals and inspire meaningful change within their organizations.

-The MSL develops specific skills for effective, organizational leadership in the military as well as in private, public, government, or nonprofit sectors.
+The MS in Leadership develops specific skills for effective, organizational leadership in the military as well as in private, public, government, or nonprofit sectors.
 Emphasizing sociological and psychological content, the rigorous and intensive curriculum builds on students’ interdisciplinary backgrounds and provides the knowledge to lead, direct, and leverage assets.
 Topics include:

 - Project management techniques